spacetelescope/jwst/docs/jwst/pixel_replace/main.rst

 For MIRI MRS and NIRSpec IFU exposures, NaN-valued pixels are partially compensated for during the IFU cube building process by the overlap between dithered detector pixels and output cube voxels.
-The effects of NaN values are thus not as severe as for slit spectra, but can manifest as small dips in the extracted spectrum when a NaN value lands atop the peak of a spectral trace and cube building reconstructs the output voxel from lower-flux adjacent values.
+The effects of NaN values are thus not as severe as for slit spectra, but can still be seen when a NaN value lands atop the peak of a spectral trace.
+In that case, cube building reconstructs the output voxel from lower-flux adjacent values, leading to a small dip in the extracted spectrum.

-To minimize such artifacts in the 1-D spectra this step uses interpolation methods to estimate the flux values of missing pixels flagged as ``DO_NOT_USE`` in 2-D calibrated spectra prior to rectification in the :ref:`resample_spec <resample_spec_step>` or :ref:`cube_build <cube_build_step>` steps.
+To minimize such artifacts in the 1-D spectra, this step uses interpolation methods to estimate the flux values of missing pixels flagged as ``DO_NOT_USE`` in 2-D calibrated spectra prior to rectification in the :ref:`resample_spec <resample_spec_step>` or :ref:`cube_build <cube_build_step>` steps.
-The ``pixel_replace`` step inserts these estimates into the 2-D spectral image array, unsets the ``DO_NOT_USE`` flag in the DQ array and sets the ``FLUX_ESTIMATED`` flag for each affected pixel instead.
+The ``pixel_replace`` step inserts these estimates into the 2-D spectral image array, unsets the ``DO_NOT_USE`` flag in the DQ array, and sets the ``FLUX_ESTIMATED`` flag for each affected pixel instead.
 Error values and variance components for the replaced pixels are similarly updated with estimated values, following the same interpolation method as is used for the data.

-Empirically, this step can significantly reduce the number of artifacts in 1d spectra by using information in detector space to estimate the missing values.
+Empirically, this step can significantly reduce the number of artifacts in 1-D spectra by using information in detector space to estimate the missing values.
 However, any such interpolation should be treated with caution, particularly where the input spectra are not smooth (i.e., in the vicinity of sharp spectral features).
 Three different algorithms are provided for this step, each of which have their own benefits and limitations.